-Please see the Ohio Department of Education RESA webpage for information on Resident Educator year 3 and 4 requirements.
+Please see the Ohio Department of Education RESA webpage for information on the Resident Educator Program.

 There is no cost to the RESA candidate.
 The Ohio Department of Education is supporting the following costs of implementing the RESA: use of software platform, site licenses, assessors, facilitation training, and other related resources.